 Sugar, heat, and moisture

-Sealed drum roasters – The pinnacle of quality
+Sealed drum roasters – The gold standard

-Open roasters – Suboptimal for caramel malts
+Open roasters – A poor choice for caramel malt

-Continuous coil roasters – Efficient yet limiting
+Continuous coil roasters – Fast but limited

-Kilns – Traditional yet challenging for caramel
+Kilns – Great for base malt, not for caramel

-Fluidized bed roasters – Swift, but dry roasting
+Fluidized bed roasters – Fast but dry

 Selecting high-quality caramel malt